algorandfoundation/algorand-python-testing/CONTRIBUTING.md

 -   **Regenerate typed clients for example contracts:** `hatch run refresh_test_artifacts`
 -   **Coverage check of existing progress on implementing AlgoPy Stubs:** `hatch run check_stubs_cov`

+# Using `pre-commit`

+Execute `pre-commit install` to ensure auto run of hatch against `src` and `examples` folders

 # Examples folder

 Examples folder uses a dedicated 'venv.examples' virtual environment managed by Hatch that simulates a user environment with both algorand-python and algorand-python-testing installed explicitly.
 This is useful for testing new features or bug fixes in the testing library.

+-   **Pre-commit checks against examples:** `hatch run examples:pre-commit`

+# Release automation

+Project relies on [python-semantic-release](https://python-semantic-release.readthedocs.io/en/latest/) for release automation.

+Releases are triggered by a `workflow_dispatch` event on the `main` branch with `prerelease` set to accordingly using the `.github/workflows/cd.yaml` file.